Avery Bradley: Houston Rockets (2021)

+Golden State Warriors (2021)

 On September 24, 2021, Bradley signed with the Golden State Warriors.
 However, he was waived on October 15 after four preseason games.

 Return to the Lakers (2021–2022)

 On October 18, 2021, Bradley was claimed off waivers by the Lakers.
-On December 10, he scored a season-high 22 points, alongside four steals, in a 116–95 win over the Oklahoma City Thunder.
+On December 10, he scored a season-high 22 points, alongside four steals, in a 116–95 victory over the Oklahoma City Thunder.

 Player profile

-Although he has a build more typical of a point guard, Bradley plays shooting guard.
-Making up for his lack of size at the position with quickness, strength, and tenacity, Bradley excels at defense.
-Opponents Damian Lillard and CJ McCollum have called him the best perimeter defender in the NBA.
-Bradley has outstanding athleticism and explosiveness, having won the Slam Dunk Contest at the 2009 McDonald's All-American Game.
-However, he rarely displays his elite leaping ability in games, occasionally blocking players at the rim or throwing down dunks but more often simply harassing his man on the perimeter and settling for layups.
-Bradley has nevertheless become an increasingly valuable offensive player, especially as a reliable three-point shooter.
+Although he had a build more typical of a point guard, Bradley played the shooting guard position.
+Making up for his lack of size at the position with quickness, strength, and tenacity, Bradley excelled at defense.
+Opponents Damian Lillard and CJ McCollum called him the best perimeter defender in the NBA.
+Bradley had outstanding athleticism and explosiveness, having won the Slam Dunk Contest at the 2009 McDonald's All-American Game.
+However, he rarely displayed his elite leaping ability in games, occasionally blocking players at the rim or throwing down dunks but more often simply harassing his man on the perimeter and settling for layups.
 Bradley's intense and frenetic defensive style of play, probably his most valuable asset, may also be partly to blame for the series of injuries he has suffered in his career.
-However, his most serious injuries, which required three surgeries by the time he was 23, happened early in his career.
-Due to his defense and his offensive improvement, Bradley became an increasingly important member of the Celtics in his tenure there, and his minutes played per game steadily increased over his time with the team, from just 5.2 to 33.4.
+However, Bradley's most serious injuries, which required three surgeries by the time he was 23, happened early in his career.
+Due to his defense and his offensive improvement, Bradley became an increasingly important member of the Celtics during his tenure there, and his minutes played per game steadily increased over his time with the team, from just 5.2 to 33.4.